anpetrov/firefox-over-network/README.md

   $ MOZ_LAYERS_FORCE_NETWORK_SURFACES=1 ./run-mozilla.sh ./fennec
   this will start local fennec and make it connect to localhost:12345.
 You might want to change localhost to your real server address or do some tunnelling

+f) try loading some pages and scroll.
+It should work

 Notes
 -----